 There is an ancient Byzantine proverb that says; “Those with food have many problems; those with no food have only one”.
 Taken to its logical extreme ample and affordable food allows people to agonize over things like Netflix release dates and Facebook likes.
 Staying within the confines of agriculture, however, ample and affordable food gives consumers the luxury of developing eclectic and esoteric tastes when it comes to food – with the most passionate consumers passing this along as a series of demands to the agricultural value chain.
 While the agricultural sector works to develop markets for some of these newfound tastes and, through consumer education and advocacy – reign in some of the most unrealistic demands, there may be effective appeals from agriculture that fall outside of food that can be made in the near term.

 In Figure 3 we present two images and ask the question of which one feels like a more immediate threat to today’s urban constituency.
 While food insecurity may seem like a thing of the past, especially in today’s booming economy, suburban sprawl is something that most people view as a tremendous loss.
-For some, the concern can be highly individualistic, centered around concerns of lost views, congestion, or lower property values.
+For some, the concern can be highly individualistic, centered around concerns of lost views, congestion, or lower property values (visit here for more details).
 For others, it can be more altruistic signifying the loss of a way of life or environmental unsustainability.
 Regardless, with the argument of safe and abundant food falling on deaf ears, the agricultural sector needs to do a more effective job of communicating the threat of land loss and suburban sprawl when the farming community is not supported, or worse, under attack.